ING-HGA/introduction-to-github-lesson-3/index.md

 ---
-title: Development and coupling of a portable and modular mass analyzer to a biorreactor for culture gases monitoring to determinate biological status
+Title: Development and coupling of a portable and modular mass analyzer to a biorreactor for culture gases monitoring to determinate biological status
 ---

 I am a pHD studen, from TECN campus Celaya, in colaboration with The Laboratory of Analysis Biochemical and Instrumental, at CINVESTAV-Irapuato.
 A laboraoty foccused on Mass Spectrometry (MS) for biological samples.